You are here

 (72 miles west of Albuquerque).
-This "Hawaii in the desert Southwest" allows visitors to see primary lava flow structures.
+This is "Hawaii in the desert Southwest" and gives visitors an opportunity to see primary lava flow structures.
 Many terms used to descibe fresh lava flows were originally defined from studies in this area.

 (Albuquerque’s west side).
-The petroglyphs were etched on lava flows that erupted from a classic fissure.
+The petroglyphs were etched on lava flows that erupted from a classic fissure eruption.
 This site includes both unusual small-scale volcanic features and some typical examples of the interior of lava flows.

 (30 miles west of Bernalillo).
 This offers visitors one of the best views in the world of the near-surface interiors of small volcanoes.
 And the setting is classic Southwest, with buttes and mesas.